laravel-ja/ja-docs-11.x/original-en/database.md

 php artisan db:monitor --databases=mysql,pgsql --max=100
 ```

 Scheduling this command alone is not enough to trigger a notification alerting you of the number of open connections.
 When the command encounters a database that has an open connection count that exceeds your threshold, a `DatabaseBusy` event will be dispatched.
-You should listen for this event within your application's `EventServiceProvider` in order to send a notification to you or your development team:
+You should listen for this event within your application's `AppServiceProvider` in order to send a notification to you or your development team:

 ```php
 use App\Notifications\DatabaseApproachingMaxConnections;